Release Notes for Version 0.99 (Water Lily)

 latest version of XSB (from the CVS repository).
 It is also required, if

-you want to run FLORA-2 under Windows.
+you want to run Flora-2 under Windows.

 News